Happy halloween everyone, this week we’re looking at what some might consider a true nightmare of a creature, the megalodon.

 It means that this pepper falls into the main group of non-scorpion supers from trinidad: The 7-Pot/Pod chillies.

 Which one of those exactly, I can’t say but it’s not got the typical just below ghost heat and citrus fruitiness of the standard yellow sort.
 It tastes like a red pepper and hits like a reaper, with hints of the same sourness and leftward leaning heat.

 If I had to guess, I’d say it was the 7-Pot Primo we saw in CaJohn’s Hydra.

-It’s fierce, it’s fruity and it makes a great tasting sauce suitable for chicken, duck, spring rolls and maybe even desert.
+It’s fierce, it’s fruity and it makes a great tasting sauce suitable for chicken, duck, spring rolls and maybe even dessert.
 Just be careful how you use it ’cause it comes out far too fast.

 For those of you who’re conscious of such things, this item contains honey and therefore isn’t vegan.
 It is, however, vegetarian and eagerly reassures us that no megalodons were made extinct during its production.